wkumari/draft-wkumari-dnsop-ttl-stretching/README.md

    DNS Resource Records (RR) have an associated TTL.
 This is how long the record may be cached before it should be expired and new information fetched.
-This is based upon the assumption that the authorative servers will be reachable when they are needed, and that records expire and are immediatly evicted from the cache.
+This is based upon the assumption that the authoritative servers will be reachable when they are needed, and that records expire and are immediately evicted from the cache.

-   There are a number of reasons why an authorative server may become unreachable, including, unfortunalty, Denial of Service (DoS) attacks.
-Recent proposals, for exmaple "Highly Automated Method for Maintaining Expiring Records" ([I-D.wkumari-dnsop-hammer]) propose refreshing records in the cache before they expire and are evicted.
+   There are a number of reasons why an authoritative server may become unreachable, including, unfortunately, Denial of Service (DoS) attacks.
+Recent proposals, for example "Highly Automated Method for Maintaining Expiring Records" ([I-D.wkumari-dnsop-hammer]) propose refreshing records in the cache before they expire and are evicted.
-   This means that the recursive server still has information in its cache when it attempts to contact the authorative server.
+   This means that the recursive server still has information in its cache when it attempts to contact the authoritative server.

-   This document suggests that, if the recursive server is unable to contact the authorative server, it simply extends the existing
+   This document suggests that, if the recursive server is unable to contact the authoritative server, it simply extends the existing